“Your Full Service Piano Tuner” Serving Central Connecticut and Central and Metro West Massachusetts.

 - The process of bringing a piano back up to pitch is subject to many factors such as piano brand, condition, environment, use and budget.

 - Trying to predict how any piano will ultimately respond to raising the pitch to 440A and hold and stay in tune is always a best guess.
-Typically a poorly maintained piano can be brought up to pitch however it may only begin to stay stable after a few tunings giving the piano time to adjust to the new pitch.
-In addition if the environmental factors regarding humnidity, direct sunlight and temperature are not addressed the piano never will really be stable.
+Typically, a poorly maintained piano can be brought up to pitch, however it may only begin to stay stable after a few tunings giving the piano time to adjust to the new pitch.
+In addition, if the environmental factors regarding humnidity, direct sunlight and temperature are not addressed, the piano never will really be stable.

-- My best suggestion is that after the pitch raise you may need to be patient with it and even tune it more frequently than you want to stabilize the piano.
-Then you can decide if a 2 times, 4 times or even more of a schedule is needed to make you happy with your piano.
+- My best suggestion is that after the pitch raise, you may need to be patient with it and even tune it more frequently than you want to stabilize the piano.
+Then you can decide if a 2 times, 4 times, or even more of a schedule is needed to make you happy with your piano.

 - I can only offer my best guess as to how many tunings a flat piano will need.
-Unfortunately, my estimate is often biased by customers budgets and not the actual reality of the state of the piano or the attention given to addressing environment.
+Unfortunately, my estimate is often biased by customers budgets and not the actual reality of the state of the piano or the attention given to addressing the environment.